ebikatsudon/VTubeStudio/Restore-old-VTS-Versions.md

-Starting with **VTube Studio 1.26.11**, you will be able to restore old versions of VTube Studio on Steam (macOS and Windows).
+Starting with updates after **VTube Studio 1.26.11**, you will be able to restore old versions of VTube Studio on Steam (macOS and Windows).
 This will be possible for versions of VTube Studio released **after June 14th, 2023**.

 In general, I would recommend always staying on the newest version and reporting any bugs you find in the [VTube Studio Discord](https://discord.gg/VTubeStudio) so they can be fixed as soon as possible.
 But in some emergency situations, it can make sense to do a temporary rollback to an old version that worked better for you.